 - Take back products for rebuilding or recycling

 - Develop environmentally sound products and develop recycling programs

 - Include the costs of these practices in the product price to be paid by the consumer

-Right now the residents of Jefferson County have these options for computers:
+In additon to the E-Cycle sites mentioned above, residents of Jefferson County have these options for computers:

 - Upgrade your computer instead of discarding it

 - Take It Back Network recyclers accept a variety of electronic equipment such as computers, monitors, printers, TVs, cell phones, PDAs, fax machines, stereos, DVD and VCR players, household electronics and rechargeable batteries.

 - King County Take It Back Network: http://your.kingcounty.gov/solidwaste/takeitback/electronics/index.asp

 - Check with the company that manufactured your computer to see if they have a take-back program.